Robert Smith-Dorrien: Biography

 Robert Smith was born on 2 October 1814 to James Smith and Mary Isabella Pechell.
 He married Mary Anne Drever, a member of the Dorrien family, in 1845.
 He adopted his wife's maiden name and changed his surname by Royal Licence to Smith-Dorrien.
 Together they had 15 children, including Thomas Smith-Dorrien and Horace Smith-Dorrien.

-He served as a Justice of the Peace and was a Lieutenant Colonel, serving in the Hertfordshire Militia.
-He also was a Captain in both the 3rd Light Dragoons and the 16th Lancers.
+He served as a Justice of the Peace.
+He was a lieutenant colonel, serving in the Hertfordshire Militia and also a captain in both the 3rd Light Dragoons and the 16th Lancers.

 Smith-Dorrien was heavily involved in the restoration of the now Grade II* listed St Peter's Church in Berkhamsted, Hertfordshire, serving as the Churchwarden from 1868 until his death on 8 October 1879.
 Due to his work for the church building, a stained glass window by Charles Eamer Kempe was installed and dedicated in his honour, along with a plaque.